Exclusiveideas/landingPage-NextJs/README.md

 ## Setup

+To run this aplication on your machine,
+1.)
+Clone this repository,
-Install the dependencies and run the development server
+2.)
+Install the dependencies and run the development server by running the code below

 ```bash
 npm install